-Sweet delicious grilled pears mixed with salty shaved parmesan on a bed of crunchy arugula leaves are a match made in heaven.
-Crisp and refreshing, it is a perfect addition to your Christmas lunch or any other special occasion.
+Grilled sweet pears mixed with salty shaved parmesan on a bed of crunchy peppery rocket leaves are a match made in heaven.
+Crisp and refreshing, this rocket salad recipe is a perfect addition to your Christmas lunch or any other special occasion.

-Do you know the moment when you have been invited to a BBQ or a dinner party and the host tells you that you don't have to bring a thing... or maybe just a SIMPLE SALAD!
-I always asked myself how simple this salad should actually be?
-And that is where the struggle begins.
+Do you know that moment when you're invited to a BBQ or a dinner party, and the host casually mentions, 'You don't have to bring a thing... or maybe just a SIMPLE SALAD!'?
+I've always found myself wondering, how simple does this salad actually have to be?
+And that's when the struggle kicks in.

 You might have already tried to make this kind of salad before, but I promise you this is the simplest and best arugula salad recipe you ever will come across.
 The main secret of my variation of this amazing pear salad is that I quickly grill my pears.
 This makes a huge difference in how this salad tastes.